ReportMort/sectioncomment/README.md

-If you select a multiple lines of text then all comments within the selection will be converted to section comments after clicking Addins > Section Comment
+If you select a multiple lines of text then all comments within the selection will be converted to section comments after clicking `Addins > Section Comment`

 ![](internal/comment_selection.gif)

 #### Scan Entire Document for Comments to Convert

-If you put the cursor at line 1, col1 or hit CTRL+A before clicking Addins > Section Comment, then all comments prefixed with 2 or more hashes will be converted to Section Comments
+If you put the cursor at line 1, col1 or hit `CTRL+A` before clicking `Addins > Section Comment`, then all comments prefixed with 2 or more hashes will be converted to Section Comments

 ![](internal/convert_all.gif)